GluuFederation/docs-oxd-prod/3.1.1/sources/upgrade/index.md

 ## Overview

-If you are upgrading oxd-server to the latest version `3.1.1` we have included an auto-migration script to easily transfer your data files.  oxd-server `3.1.1` now uses configurable data storage (`h2`, `redis`, etc.) opposed to JSON files.
+If you are upgrading oxd-server to the latest version `3.1.1` we have included an auto-migration functionality to easily transfer your data files.  oxd-server `3.1.1` now uses configurable data storage (`h2`, `redis`, etc.) opposed to JSON files.

 ## OpenID Connect